 WestJet, Air Transat (charter) From France: Air France (daily), TUIFly (Corsair), Air Caraibes From Holland: KLM (now in conjunction with Air France)

 For a detailed list of airlines flying to SXM and destinations!

 The island has only a few large hotels mainly in 'Dutch' St. Maarten plus plenty of condos and timeshares.
 Many rental villas and apartments are available in French St. Martin.

-Great choice of villas at Orient Bay, Terres Basses, Dawn Beach, and most other beaches.
+Great choice of villas at Orient Bay, Happy Bay, Dawn Beach, and other beaches.
 Most rental bookings through owners or local agents, see here.